 Life kept punching me in the face, and every time I recovered from the blow, Life just punched me back down again.
 I had nothing left with which to fight back.
 No options except to continue to try to numb the pain with more alcohol and street drugs.
 I had fantasized about suicide since childhood.
 Now that I’d actually attempted it I was all too painfully aware that if I didn’t get seriously better, I’d try it again.
 Because I saw suicide as my Emergency Exit.

 I arrive at Amber’s place, a one-room apartment with a kitchenette and bathroom.
-Similar to mine but larger and with more character.
+Similar to my apartment, but larger and with more character.
 She makes loose-leaf herbal tea for us in individual metal tea balls.
 Our conversation is stilted, awkward.
 We don’t know each other well.
 Then I accidentally drop my tea ball.
 It bursts open, spewing out wet leaves onto the wooden table.
 She cracks a joke at me, and the ice has broken.

 She asks, “Would you like to try chanting?”